This set of Computer Networks Multiple Choice Questions & Answers (MCQs) focuses on “SNMP”.

 d) 40 to 50 mbps

-3. Configuration management can be divided into two subsystems those are
+3. Configuration management can be divided into which two subsystems?

 a) Reconfiguration and documentation